 Eye of the Beholder puts your party of chosen assembled D&D archetypes in the town of Waterdeep.
-Lord Piergeiron there has hired your crew to venture down into the underground sewers and catacombs of the town to investigate and exterminate a rising evil there that’s suspected to be caused by the beholder named Xanathar.
+Lord Piergeiron there has hired your crew to venture down into the underground sewers and catacombs of the town to investigate and exterminate a rising evil there that’s suspected to be caused by a Beholder named Xanathar.
 For those who aren’t familiar, Beholders are monsters with large globular bodies that move through levitation.
 An optometrist’s meal ticket, they have ten eye stalks, each with its own magical abilities, as well as one large eye and a mouth filled with razor sharp teeth on their faces.
-They’re also jerks.
+They’re also big jerks.

 Upon entering the underground lair, a trap is triggered by Xanathar and the way you came is gone, now buried under a huge pile of rocks.
 There’s no turning back now…